garrardkitchen/resume/content/_index.md

   - Test automation with MS Playwright and Azure Functions (C#, TS)
   - Models as Code
   - Sustainability Transformation (NDC, London '23)
+  - .NET Aspire, the inner loop and the Azure Developer CLI ('AZD')

 - Blogging
 - Mentoring
 - Collaborating with multiple clients on Azure and HCL solutions